PUBLISHERS OF SECOND ACTS

 We’re often asked peculiar questions about our company name.
 “Have we sworn allegiance to The Devil?
 Are we Satanists with a penchant for publishing?”
 While answering in the affirmative to either question might make for a more interesting company history, the answer to both questions is, of course, “no.”

-It happens that we’re headquartered in Milton, Delaware, a former shipbuilding town originally known as Head of Broadkill.
+It happens that our press began life in Milton, Delaware, a former shipbuilding town originally known as Head of the Broadkill.
 The town was renamed Milton in 1807 in honor of the English poet John Milton.
 It’s a lovely, little town that you’ve likely never visited.

 As we were seeking inspiration and a company name that would resonate with us, we did a bit of research on John Milton.
 It was soon brought to our attention that author William Blake once commented that Milton was of “the Devil’s party.”
 (Blake’s comment was, in fact, a reference to the fact that Milton’s artistic and innovative writing, particularly Paradise Lost, was devised to invoke political and ideological change.)
-Devil’s party, and the meaning behind it, rang true with us, and the rest, as they say, is history.
+Though we are no longer in Milton, the idea of the Devil’s party, as Blake meant it, touched a chord with us, and the rest, as they say, is history.